-I have always loved things which are made by the slow and deliberate accumulation of parts: the dry stone walls of Britain’s north, the densely embroidered panels on Bedouin dresses, patchwork quilts, market stalls and sentences that contain all that needs to be said.
+‘I have always loved things which are made by the slow and deliberate accumulation of parts whether the dry stone walls of the North or a sentence that contains all that needs to be said.
 The result seems casual, organic and simple but the process is usually long and far from effortless.
 So it is with mosaics.